dawoodafzaal/Treasure-Hunt-Game-Board/README.md

 # Treasure Hunt Game Board

-This project was created by myself for a school project.
+This project was created by myself and took inspiration from the classic game "Mine Sweeper".

 This game was coded in C. The structure of the game is as followed: